Swiss-Polar-Institute/data-management-guidance/content/file_organisation.md

 * ```ace``` is the overarching project - the acronym should be described in the README file, which should be stored with the files
 * ```meteorology``` is the sub-project
 * ```processedWindData``` is information about the data contained in the file
 * ```201701``` is the subset of data in the file (data from January 2017.
-The meaning of a date/time should always be clarified in the README file))
+The meaning of a date/time should always be clarified in the README file)
 * ```.csv``` is the file type (comma-separated values)

 ***

 ### README.txt

 **Always** include a README file within a directory to describe its contents.
-This will help anyone coming to look at the files in the future.
+This will help anyone looking at the files in the future.

 The Gurdon Institute [@downieBitesizedRDMReadme2019] provides a very useful list of what to include here, summarised as follows: